sequenceiq/cloudbreak-shell/README.md

 Other available options:

-- --volumeType "voltype": defaults to "Gp2", other allowed value: "Io1"
+- --volumeType "voltype": defaults to "gp2", other allowed value: "io1" or "standard"

 - --encrypted "boolean": use encrypted disks